 Henry V (the 1944 Laurence Olivier version) deconstructs Medium Blending.
 The first scenes are done on stage at The Globe but we see the theater's limitations.
 Its hard to move around because of the narrowness of the stage.
 The production even gets delayed because of rain (The Globe has no roof).
 When the play resumes, it is now on a sound stage.

 Secret Relationship is deconstructed through Anakin and Padme in Revenge of the Sith.
-After three years of sneaking around and hiding, their relationship is starting to wear on them and they are beginning to question if their marriage (now complicated by a pregnancy) is worth it but are afraid to admit it and avoid talking about it.
+After three years of sneaking around and hiding, their relationship is starting to wear on them and they are beginning to question if their marriage (now complicated by a pregnancy) is worth it but are afraid to admit it and avoid talking about anything that makes them uncomfortable such as when the political situation starts to find its way into their home.
 This lack of trust eventually drives Anakin over the edge to become Darth Vader.